martinjc/cmt112/content/part-2/more-js/more-js-lab/index.md

 There are a lot of files in this folder.

+{{% panel theme="danger" header="NPM Update!" %}}
+[Here's a zip file](node_modules.zip) with all the node modules needed to run the tests.
+You should download this and extract it to the same folder as all the javascript examples.

+You can then run tests without npm by using: `./node_modules/mocha/bin/mocha` to run all the tests, or `./node_modules/mocha/bin/mocha test/test_even_or_odd.js` to run a specific test
+{{% /panel %}}

 -   There are a number of `.js` files.
 Each one contains a single JavaScript function that we need to complete.
 -   There is a folder called `test`.
 This contains test cases that check that the JavaScript functions we are going to write are working correctly.
 -   There is a `.gitignore` file.
 This tells Git to ignore certain files and folders and not to inlcude them in the repository.